rafalp/Misago-Docs/docs/settings/Core.md

 Function used to create unique avatar for this user.
 Allows for customization of algorithm used to generate those.

-## `MISAGO_IP_STORE_TIME`

-Specifies the number of days that IP addresses are stored in the database before being removed by the `removeoldips` management command.
-Change this setting to `None` or `0` to never remove old IP addresses stored in your database.

 ## `MISAGO_LOGIN_API_URL`

 URL to API endpoint used to authenticate sign-in credentials.
 Musn't contain api prefix or wrapping slashes.
 Defaults to 'auth/login'.